 Employee assistance programme

-We are currently looking to recruit a Care Support Assistant to work within Adult Residential Services in Sunderland.
+We are currently looking to recruit Care Support Assistants to work within Adult Supported Living Services in North Tyneside.

 Working independently and as part of a team, you will support adults to access a range of activities including daily care routines and promoting independence in the home.
 You will need to demonstrate enthusiasm, initiative, drive and resilience for what is often a demanding role; you must be people centred with good communication and interpersonal skills and possess a flexible approach to working routines.

 We recognise that you may not have any direct or personal experience with Autism which is why we have developed a detailed training and induction programme.
 This provides you with a comprehensive welcome to working with Autism at NEAS including introducing you to Autism theory, communication, sensory and behaviour.
 If you have a passion for helping others and you are willing to learn more about Autism, then this could be the career you’ve been looking for.